Decision to add charges in Jayme Closs kidnapping will be sensitive

 But in Wisconsin, if Patterson is found guilty, a judge must determine what life in prison actually means.

 At sentencing, judges make their determinations based on factors such as the seriousness of the crime, the safety of the community and the defendant’s criminal history and rehabilitative potential.
-The judge decides whether sentences run consecutive to each other or concurrently.
+The judge decides whether sentences run consecutively or concurrently.

 Prosecutors aiming for a maximum sentence “typically would want to throw everything they could” at a defendant like Patterson, said Keith Findley, a former defense attorney who is now a professor at the University of Wisconsin Law School in Madison.
 But in such a high-profile case, he said, “they will have to try to figure out how to weigh any additional harm that may be done to this child.”